gianarb/gianarb.github.com/_posts/2017-10-20-from-docker-to-moby.markdown

 open source project designed to be modular.

-Cloud and container moves fast Amazon with ECS, RedHat with OpenShift, Pivotal with Cloud Foundry, Docker with Docker, they are all pushing hard to build projects around containers to sell them at big and small corporations to make legacy projects less bored.
+Cloud and container moves fast Amazon with ECS, RedHat with OpenShift, Pivotal with Cloud Foundry, Mesos with Mesosphere, Microsoft with Azure Container Service, Docker with Docker, they are all pushing hard to build projects around containers to sell them at big and small corporations to make legacy projects less bored.

 > Legacy is the new buzzword

-Docker will continue to assemble and ship docker as we know it:
+Docker will continue to assemble and ship docker as we know it.
+The project is called `docker-ce`:

 ```
 apt-get install docker-ce